-Tire Size Load Speed Load
+Examples Tire Size Load Index Speed Symbol Load Range

-Example Index Symbol Range

 Figure 3 P215/65R15 95 Н

 Figure 4 LT235/85R16 114/111 Q D

-DOT Symbol and Tire Identification Number: The "DOT" symbol constitutes a certification that the tire conforms to applicable U.S. Department of Transportation motor vehicle safety standards (for tires).
-Following the "DOT" symbol is the tire identification number, also known as the DOT serial number or code.
-For example:
+DOT Symbol and Tire Identification Number: "DOT" symbol constitutes a certification that the tire conforms to applicable U.S. Department of Transportation motor vehicle safety standards (for tires).
+Following the "DOT" symbol is the tire identification number (TIN), also known as the DOT serial number or code.
+The DOT TIN is commonly known as the "DOT number" and is marked in full on at least one sidewall near the bead.
+Please refer to the infographic below.